His briefing on Monday – The New York Times

 The coronavirus pandemic has disrupted all the systems that keep our lives running.
 Add to that the pressures of work (and keeping a job) in an increasingly precarious economy.

-Those tensions, felt around the world, were echoed in the text exchanges between the editor of our gender initiative, Francesca Donner, and Corinne Purtill, a journalist based in Los Angeles.
-The two have five children between them.
+Those tensions, felt throughout the world, echoed in Text exchanges between the editor of our gender initiative, Francesca Donner, and Corinne Purtill, a journalist based in Los Angeles.
+The two women have five children between them.

 That was not Corinne's only resounding advice.
 "Days at home with young children should be approached as airplane flights with young children," he wrote.
 "Whatever it takes to get over it, do it, as long as they're safe and don't hurt anyone.
 We'll have to stretch some of our rules here."